VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/master-driver/master-driver-agent.rst

 Master Driver Agent Configuration
 ---------------------------------

 The Master Driver Agent configuration consists of general settings for all devices.
-The default values of the Master Driver should be sufficient for most users.
+Below is an example config from the
+repository:

 .. code-block:: json